sami-the-dev/requirement-analysis/README.md

 2. **Reduces Project Risks:** Early identification and clarification of requirements help uncover potential issues, ambiguities, or gaps.
 Addressing these risks at the outset minimizes costly changes, delays, and rework during later stages of development.

 3. **Enables Effective Planning:** Clear and detailed requirements provide a solid basis for accurate project estimation, resource allocation, and scheduling.
 This leads to better project management and increases the likelihood of delivering the software on time and within budget.

+## Key Activities in Requirement Analysis

+The requirement analysis process involves several key activities to ensure comprehensive and accurate requirements:

+- **Requirement Gathering:**
+   Collect information from stakeholders, users, and other sources to understand their needs, expectations, and constraints for the software system.

+- **Requirement Elicitation:**
+   Use techniques such as interviews, surveys, workshops, and observation to draw out detailed requirements from stakeholders, clarifying ambiguities and uncovering hidden needs.

+- **Requirement Documentation:**
+   Record the gathered and elicited requirements in a clear, structured, and accessible format.
+This documentation serves as a reference for all project participants and helps maintain alignment throughout the development process.

+- **Requirement Analysis and Modeling:**
+   Examine and refine the documented requirements to ensure they are complete, consistent, feasible, and unambiguous.
+Use models, diagrams, and prototypes to visualize requirements and explore different solutions.

+- **Requirement Validation:**
+   Review and confirm requirements with stakeholders to ensure accuracy, completeness, and alignment with business objectives.
+Validation helps detect errors or misunderstandings before development begins.